oddiseo-ksp/oddiseo/README.md

 # Oddiseo Corp KSP missions

 Missions for Kerbal Space Program with an emphasis on in-situ repair and rescue.
-Requires Contract Configurator to run, and KIS (Kerbal Inventory System).
+Requires Contract Configurator to run, and KIS (Kerbal Inventory System) in order to actually complete the missions.

 ## Manual installation